John Thane (dealer): Works

-Thane collected the works of medallic antiquarian Thomas Snelling and republished them, accompanied by a portrait that he both drew and engraved.
-He was also the editor of British Autography: A Collection of Facsimiles of the Handwriting of Royal and Illustrious Personages, with their Authentic Portraits, published in London beginning in 1793 in three volumes.
-A supplementary volume was later issued by Edward Daniell in 1854.

-According to scholar Pamela Corpron Parker, the publication of British Autography "testifies to the growing interest in autograph collecting" during the 18th century.
-The work was frequently employed in the practice of extra-illustration, where collectors customized books by adding images, autographs, or prints.
+Thane collected the works of Thomas Snelling, the medallic antiquarian, and published them with a portrait drawn and engraved by himself.
+He was the editor of British Autography: a Collection of Facsimiles of the Handwriting of Royal and Illustrious Personages, with their Authentic Portraits, London (from 1793, 3 vols.)
+A supplement to this work was published by Edward Daniell, in 1854.
+According to Pamela Corpron Parker, its publication "testifies to the growing interest in autograph collecting" during the 18th century.
+The work was often used for purposes of extra-illustration.

 Family

 Thane married in 1770 Mary Lord, daughter of Thomas Snelling.
 He was married again, in 1776, to Elizabeth Seymour Flack.
 She survived him, with four sons and three daughters.
 He was the father of the collector Thomas Thane (1782–1846), and is thought also probably to be the father of the artist and restorer William Thane (died 1850).